syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## VS2010 Behavior of TDI

 TDI document of DockingManager can be changed to Float while dragging its TDI header.
-This functionality can be enabled or disabled using the property `IsVs2010DraggingEnabled`.By default, its value is `False`.
+This functionality can be enabled or disabled using the property `IsVs2010DraggingEnabled`.
+By default, its value is `False`.

 {% highlight xaml %}